henry-alakazhang/pick-your-units/README.md

 ## Feature Backlog

-- Explicitly include or exclude certain units or emblems
+- Explicitly exclude certain units or emblems
 - Add a toggle for DLC

 ## Changelog

+### V2.2.0 (March 2023)

+- Added a selector for forcing certain units

 ### V2.1.0 (March 20223)